browserengineering/book/book/scheduling-and-threading.md

         # ...
 ```

 That's it!
-Pretty compliated, but we got it done.
+Pretty complicated, but we got it done.

+Now let's step back from the code for a bit and consider the full scope of
-Unfortunately, threaded scrolling is not always possible or feasible.
-In the
+scrolling.
+Unfortunately, threaded scrolling is not always possible or feasible
-best browsers today, there are two primary reasons why threaded scrolling may
+in real browsers.
+In the best browsers today, there are two primary reasons why
-fail to occur:
+threaded scrolling may fail to occur:

 * Javascript events listening to a scroll.
 If the event handler
 for the [`scroll`][scroll-event] event calls `preventDefault` on the first such